This post is also available in: Français (French)

 Before beginning the project or accessing the Kids’ Guide to Canada project, all teachers and students are asked to explore

-- Skills required for participation in an online learning environment.
+- Digital Citizenship: Skills required for learning and sharing in an online learning environment.

 Suggested activities will be provided for each age level: these are completely voluntary and suggestions only.
 Teachers need to choose activities based on their local curriculum expectations and their student needs.